ibm-cloud-docs/devsecops/devsecops-pipelines.md

 The continuous compliance pipeline periodically scans the deployed artifacts and their source repositories for newer vulnerabilities since the artifacts were deployed in production.
 The pipeline also helps to track deviations with due date automatically and provides application awareness into [{{site.data.keyword.compliance_long}}](https://www.ibm.com/products/security-and-compliance-center){: external}.
 For more information, see [Continuous compliance pipeline](/docs/devsecops?topic=devsecops-devsecops-cc-pipeline).

-Effective 15 Dec 2025, IBM Cloud® Security and Compliance Center is deprecated.
-Any existing service instances are non-functional.
-{: deprecated}

 ## Integration with {{site.data.keyword.compliance_short}}
 {: #cd-devsecops-pipelines-scc}